ibauersachs/dnssecjava/README.md

 To stay compliant with the RFCs, the mandatory digest IDs must be listed in this property.

-The GOST digest is not (yet) implemented.
+The GOST digest requires [BouncyCastle](https://www.bouncycastle.org/java.html) on the classpath.

 ### org.jitsi.dnssec.harden\_algo\_downgrade
 Prevent algorithm downgrade when multiple algorithms are advertised in a zones